 To vote absentee, you simply request an absent voter ballot in writing, and submit the request to your city clerk.
 This request can be made by submitting an application, a letter, or a postcard.
 Requests must have your registered name, address, where you want the ballot sent, and your signature.
 It may be returned in person, by postal mail, fax, or email as long as your signature is visible.
 Applications can be obtained from your city clerk's office or online at www.Michigan.gov/vote.

-There is much talk about the Secretary of State's office sending an application to every registered voter.
+There are many organizations sending out applications for an absent voter ballot.
 If you receive an application, and do not wish to vote absentee, simply disregard the application and visit your polling place to vote on Election Day between 7 a.m. and 8 p.m.
 You are not obligated to vote absentee just because you received an application.